itsbrex/ableton-viewer-vue/README.md

 1. view the clip arrangement of a project
 2. view the .als in JSON format

+Currently only supports Audio and Midi tracks (not Return or Group).

 Thanks to (https://github.com/WouterVanNifterick)[WouterVanNifterick] for starting.

 ## Project setup